 5. Bald Marking

-This horse marking is a white area that’s broader than a blaze and one that takes up the majority of the horse’s face.
+This horse marking is a white area that’s broader than a blaze and takes up the majority of the horse’s face.
 Most bald-faced horses have blue eyes.
 This marking is common among paint horses.

-Leg Markings on Horses
+The 5 Common Leg Markings on Horses

 6. Stocking Marking

-7. Half Stocking Marking
+7. Half-Stocking Marking

-A marking that reaches from the hoof’s edge halfway up the middle of the leg.
+This is a marking that reaches from the hoof’s edge halfway up the middle of the leg.

 8. Pastern Marking